linux-riscv/tuxrun/docs/run-qemu.md

 !!! warning "Modules format"
     The modules archive should be a **tar archive**, compressed with **xz**.

+!!! tip "Overlays"
+    Any overlay can be applied to the rootfs with the **--overlay** option.
+    This option can be specified multiple times.
+Each overlay should be a **tar archive** compressed with **xz**.

 ## Boot arguments

 You can specify custom boot arguments with: